 In selecting a VCE program, students should first consider what subjects and areas of study they enjoy!
 This may then impact choices regarding their likely destination beyond Year 12.
-Most students at Melbourne High School will aspire to progress to university study that requires both the successful completion of the VCE and the achievement of their best possible Australian Tertiary Admissions Rank (ATAR).
+Most students at Melbourne High School will aspire to progress to university study that requires both the successful completion of the VCE and the achievement of an Australian Tertiary Admissions Rank (ATAR), and increasingly other modes of application, such as interviews or folios.

 As the VCE is a two-year certificate, students should endeavour to map out a program of study for both Year 11 and Year 12.
-Students who do not think beyond Year 11 run the risk of overlooking subjects that may be required for entry into postsecondary courses.
+Students who do not think beyond Year 11 run the risk of overlooking subjects that may be required for entry into post-secondary courses.
 This is particularly so in subjects that are "cumulative", that is, the subject at Units 3 & 4 level requires completion of the equivalent Units 1 & 2 sequence as a requirement.
 For example, if a particular university course requires Units 3 & 4 Chemistry, Maths Methods or Physics for entry, the student must include not only Units 3 & 4 in their plan, but Units 1 & 2 in those studies as well.

 Students and parents please note that Melbourne High School strives to offer as extensive a VCE program as possible to allow students a wide range of options.
 However, like all schools, there is a limit to the resources the School has available - both human resources (in the form of teaching staff) and physical resources (in terms of rooms), particularly specialist rooms such as laboratories.
 As a result, it is not always possible to run enough classes in certain subjects to match demand.
 In these cases, Student Learning Co-ordinators will use their discretion to identify affected students and then guide them through a subject reselection process.
+Satisfactory progress in Year 10 subjects is expected to progress into comparable VCE subjects.
 When selecting subjects, students should be entering them in "priority order".

-In planning a program, there are three groups of subjects to consider:
+In planning a program, there are four groups of subjects to consider: